Vincent J. Polistina: Early life and education

 A lifelong resident of Atlantic County, Polistina grew up in Galloway Township and graduated from Absegami High School in 1989.

 Polistina received a B.A. from Rutgers University with a major in Bioenvironmental Engineering.
 He is owner of the engineering firm of Polistina and Associates, L.L.C.

-He lives in Egg Harbor Township with his wife Carolyn and their three children.
+He lives in Egg Harbor Township, New Jersey, with his wife Carolyn and their three children.

 Elective office

-Polistina ran for the New Jersey Senate in the 2nd district in 2011, losing to incumbent Democrat Jim Whelan in the state's most expensive race, with more than $3 million spent by both candidates.
+After serving two terms in the New Jersey General Assembly, Polistina ran for the New Jersey Senate in the 2nd district in the 2011 election, losing to incumbent Democrat Jim Whelan in what was the state's most expensive race, with more than $3 million spent by both candidates.
 His Assembly seat was filled by Chris A. Brown.

-The Republican Party chose Polistina in July to fill the vacant Senate seat, but he was not sworn into the Senate until November 8, 2021.
-Polistina was also elected to fill the full term of office beginning in January 2022, defeating Democratic state Assemblyman Vince Mazzeo.
+Shortly after Chris A. Brown resigned from office on July 19, 2021, to join the New Jersey Department of Community Affairs, Republican Party chose Polistina to fill the vacant Senate seat, but he was not sworn into the Senate until November 8, 2021.
+In the 2021 New Jersey Senate election, Polistina was elected to fill the full term of office beginning in January 2022, defeating Democratic state Assemblyman Vince Mazzeo.